AFriendlyIrin/FFX-Info/docs/rng/damage-crit-escape-icv.md

 - otherwise the game proceeds with ICV calculations normally, advancing RNG once for each character and each monster.

 ### Formula
-You can find the Base CTB and ICV Variance values [here](../game-mechanics/ctb.md#ctb-table)
+You can find the Base CTB, ICV Variance and the ICV ranges [here](../game-mechanics/ctb.md#ctb-table).

 For characters:
 ```